svenpetersen1965/C64-A-V-Adaptor/README.md

 <img src="https://github.com/svenpetersen1965/C64-A-V-Adaptor/blob/master/case/Rev.%200/pictures/AV-Adaptor_case%20v15.png" width="300" alt="C64 A/V-Adaptor Case">

 # Revision 1
 Rev. 1 is exactly the same as Rev. 0, except the spacer, that had to be cut off manually was removed to myke this board a little more mass production friendly.
 All masures and positions stayed the same.
 The BOM has not been changed, either (except the PCB Rev. No.).

 # Revision 2
-In Rev. 2, the obsolete BTOR1 RCA jacks are replaced with a model from CUI Inc. Also, there is an alternative of keystone.
+In Rev. 2, the obsolete Lumberg BTOR1 RCA jacks are replaced with a model from CUI Inc. Also, there is an alternative from Keystone.
+Check ou the BOM.

 # Prices